semaphoreci/semaphore/docs/docs/reference/agent-aws-stack.md

 - **Parameter name**: `SEMAPHORE_AGENT_DISCONNECT_AFTER_IDLE_TIMEOUT`
 - **default value**: `300`

-Number of seconds of idleness after which the agent is shutdown.
+Number of seconds of idleness after which the agent is shut down.

-Setting this to 0 disables the scaling down behavior for the stack, since the agents do not shutdown due to idleness.
+Setting this to 0 disables the scaling down behavior for the stack since the agents do not shutdown due to idleness.

 ### Cache bucket name {#cache-bucket-name}